The-Marcy-Lab-School/swe-2-5-system-design-uml/README.md

 - At least one significant design decision you made and what alternatives or trade-offs you considered to arrive at your final design.
   - Examples of significant decisions: where to store your data, how your system handles order status, which class is responsible for X, Y, or Z.

-We recommend that you take notes as you create your system in the `system-design.md` file.
+We recommend that you take notes as you create your system in the `system-design.md` file and use pen and paper to draw an initial sketch of your design.

 ### Part 2: Create a UML Diagram

-You should create this using a diagramming tool (we recommend [LucidChart](https://www.lucidchart.com/)).
+As you approach finalizing your design, transition to [LucidChart](https://www.lucidchart.com/) to create your UML diagram.

 When you are done, click **Share** in the top right corner, turn on the **Shareable link** and then paste the link in the `system-design.md` file.